eBay/tsv-utils/README.md

 ## Tools overview

-These tools were developed for working with reasonably large data files.
+These tools perform data manipulation and statistical calculations on delimited data.
+They are intended for large files.
 Larger than ideal for loading entirely in memory in an application like R, but not so big as to necessitate moving to Hadoop or similar distributed compute environments.
+The features supported are useful both for standalone analysis and for preparing data for use in R, Pandas, similar toolkits.

-They work like traditional Unix command line utilities such as `cut`, `sort`, `grep`, etc., and are intended to complement these tools.
+The tools work like traditional Unix command line utilities such as `cut`, `sort`,  and `grep`, and are intended to complement these tools.
 Each tool is a standalone executable.
 They follow common Unix conventions for pipeline programs.
 Data is read from files or standard input, results are written to standard output.
 The field separator defaults to TAB, but any character can be used.
 Input and output is UTF-8, and all operations are Unicode ready, including regular expression match (`tsv-filter`).
 Documentation is available for each tool by invoking it with the `--help` option.

 Speed matters when processing large files, these tools are the fastest the author has found.
 See [Performance benchmarks](docs/Performance.md) for details.

 The rest of this section contains a short description of each tool.
 There is more detail in the [tool reference](docs/ToolReference.md).

 * [tsv-filter](#tsv-filter) - Filter data file rows via numeric and string comparisons.
 * [tsv-select](#tsv-select) - Keep a subset of the columns (fields) in the input.
-* [tsv-summarize](#tsv-summarize) - Aggregate field values, summarizing across the entire file or grouped by key.
+* [tsv-summarize](#tsv-summarize) - Summary statistics on selected fields, against the full data set or grouped by key.
 * [tsv-join](#tsv-join) - Join lines from multiple files using fields as a key.
 * [tsv-append](#tsv-append) - Concatenate TSV files.
 Header-aware; supports source file tracking.
 * [tsv-uniq](#tsv-uniq) - Filter out duplicate lines using fields as a key.
 * [tsv-sample](#tsv-sample) - Uniform and weighted random sampling or permutation of input lines.
-* [tsv-pretty](#tsv-pretty) - Print TSV data aligned for easier reading from the command-line.
+* [tsv-pretty](#tsv-pretty) - Print TSV data aligned for easier reading on the command-line.
 * [csv2tsv](#csv2tsv) - Convert CSV files to TSV.
 * [number-lines](#number-lines) - Number the input lines.
 * [keep-header](#keep-header) - Run a shell command in a header-aware fashion.